top of page

 Meet the Board

-Since 1988, the Autism Society of Florida has been working to ensure full participation and self-determination in every aspect of life for people with autism.
-We will realize this vision by opening avenues of self-advocacy and advocating on behalf of others in a way that values equity, respect, dignity and diversity in all communities.
+Since 1988, the Autism Society of Florida, Inc., has been working to ensure full participation and self-determination in every aspect of life for people with autism.
+We will realize this vision by creating opportunities for independence and self-advocacy and advocating on behalf of others in a way that respects and values inclusion, dignity, and diversity in all communities.
 We work every day to empower people across the spectrum and across the lifespan.
 The ASF board of directors is comprised entirely of volunteer parents and family members of people with autism and adults with autism.

 Ann-292x248.jpg